Miriam Polster: 1973: Gestalt Therapy Integrated: Contours of Theory and Practice

 Gestalt Therapy Integrated is the first book on Gestalt therapy theory written by Erving and Miriam Polster.
 The Polsters wanted their book to serve as an extensive overview of Gestalt theory and therapeutic techniques, a textbook on the practices of Gestalt.
 In addition, Erving wanted to include personal interpretations of wider Gestalt theory and incorporated his own theories, including contact-boundary.
 Polster did not contribute a large part of her own theories and interpretations, but she aided Erving by discussing concepts in his theories with him that had been developed through his teachings and workshops at the Gestalt Institute of Cleveland.
-The novel is regarded by many scholars and students as a comprehensive introductory novel to Gestalt therapy.
+The book is regarded by many scholars and students as a comprehensive introduction to Gestalt therapy.

 1992: Eve’s Daughters: The Forbidden Heroism of Women

 Eve’s Daughters is a work of non-fiction that Miriam Polster wrote alone.
-The novel emphasizes women's abilities to be heroes in a world that views heroism as a male dominated role.
+It emphasizes women's abilities to be heroes in a world that views heroism as a male dominated role.
 Polster explains that heroism appears in different forms.
 Polster mentions that the trend of gender roles, places limits to the potential of everyone.
 Eve’s Daughters exemplifies the discrepancies of the male and female gender through the story of Eve, and the story of Prometheus.
 Prometheus stole fire from the Gods and received punishment.
 After sanction, Prometheus was seen viewed as a brave and likeable character.
 In the story of Eve, she had eaten an apple despite being told otherwise by God.
 Unlike Prometheus, Eve is disciplined and perceived as an unlikable and disobedient figure.
-The novel points out that in a sense, Eve leads a wave of women making their own decisions on how they live; because of her choice to not follow an unrationalized command.
-Furthermore, Eve’s Daughters justifies, that Eve's story provides lessons used today (i.e. the concept of consequences following our actions).
+Polster points out that, in a sense, Eve leads a wave of women making their own decisions on how they live because of her choice not to follow an unrationalized command.
+Furthermore, Eve’s Daughters maintains, Eve's story provides lessons used today (i.e. the concept of consequences following our actions).